Snarfer/DirectOutput/README.md

+Arduino Uno Support for DirectOutput (experimental)

-DirectOutput Framework R3++, Grand Unified Edition
+Based on DirectOutput Framework R3++, Grand Unified Edition

 DirectOutput is an add-in for Visual Pinball and other programs that provides software control over external feedback devices in a virtual